Beginning

 Do you have a budget and business plan?

 Few things can be done without money and thus managing the ‘business’ element.
-What will be the costs of producing your publication for paper and printing, for example.
+Understand the costs of producing your publication for paper and printing, for example.
 Are there other costs?
 What funds do you have?
 Can you generate some more – through advertising or sponsorship?
-To help with this, writing a simple business plan is always a good idea.
+To help with this, writing a simple business plan is essential.

 Who should edit it and write it?